creme332/art98/README.md

 [View screenshots 📷](screenshots)

+> [!WARNING]
-> 🔴 **Note**: art98 uses cookies to make requests to the server.
+> art98 uses cookies to make requests to the server.
 If cookies are disabled on your browser or if you are using an incognito tab, you will not be able to login.

+> [!WARNING]
-> 🟡 **Note**: Actions such login and registering will take a few seconds to complete initially because the server spins down with inactivity and needs to spin back up after the first request.
+> Actions such login and registering will take a few seconds to complete initially because the server spins down with inactivity and needs to spin back up after the first request.
 This is because the backend is hosted on a free instance type on Render.

+> [!CAUTION]
-> 🔴 **Disclaimer**: The artwork displayed on this website is user-generated and collaborative.
+> The artwork displayed on this website is user-generated and collaborative.
 Some content might be inappropriate or offensive.
 Please be aware that the images presented do not necessarily reflect my views.

 ## Features
 - Supports 3 types of users (`Basic`, `Premium`, `Admin`):